aj-maz/The-Altar-Of-RAI/README.md

 - [x] Deploy local LIT & FLX
 - [x] Altar constructor
 - [x] Altar treasury constructor
-- [ ] Start a stream from treasury to the Alitar
+- [x] Start a stream from treasury to the Altar
 - [ ] A utility for handling sablier deposit gotcha
-- [ ] Initialize the stream
 - [ ] Poke functionality - withdraw from stream
 - [ ] Provide an ERC1271 interface to interact with CoW
 - [ ] Mock CoW behaviour locally